Journalism and Mass Communication - M.A.

 For more information about graduate admissions, please visit the Graduate Studies admission website.
 For more information on international admission, visit the Office of Global Education’s admission website.

 The GRE score may be waived for applicants with significant related professional experience (five or more years), as determined by the graduate studies committee.
-Effective for spring 2019 admission, applicants are recommended to have a minimum 152 GRE score in verbal reasoning and minimum 3.5 GRE score in analytical writing.
+Applicants are recommended to have a minimum 152 GRE score in verbal reasoning and minimum 3.5 GRE score in analytical writing.

 Program Learning Outcomes